 How long do orders take to ship?

-Cover shipments can take up to three weeks to be received, though seasonal volume may affect normal delivery windows.
+Cover shipments can take 4-6 weeks to be manufacture, though seasonal volume may affect normal production and delivery windows.

 For any other products (lifters, filters, accessories), orders are typically shipped within 2 days.